Sargueil-CiTCoM/ipasuite-docs/docs/_sources/configuration.md.txt

 #### Examples :

 probe (string)
-: Which probe was used in this sample (1M7, BzCN, NMIA, etc.)
+: Which probe was used in this sample (1M7, BzCN, NMIA, DMS, etc.)

 temperature (int)
-: At which temperature was made the probing
+: temperature At which probing was performed

 magnesium (string)
 : Did the sample buffer contained Magnesium during probing (Mg / noMg)?